 The UCD Quality Office sends copies of the final review group report to the President, Registrar, any relevant University Officer(s), the review group members and any other persons authorised by the Registrar/President.
-The UCD Quality Office also sends copies of the final report to the head of school for circulation to all members of the school.
+The President and Registrar will also receive a copy of the SAR, the UCD Quality Office also sends a soft copy of the final report to the head of school for circulation to all members of the school.

+5.2.
 Publication of Review Group Reports